rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231228_New York Times Podcasts.md

 *  And you know, life is difficult.
 *  His family is now broken apart, but he feels that in the U.S., making this amount of money,
 *  he can deliver on what he set out to do.
-*  And this is what made him cross the DariÈn.
+*  And this is what made him cross the Dari√©n.
 *  He can help his child back home and he can fulfill what he sees as his duties as a father.
-*  So last year, when we were with Alexandra and Sarah, 248,000 people crossed the DariÈn
+*  So last year, when we were with Alexandra and Sarah, 248,000 people crossed the Dari√©n
 *  Gap.
 *  That was a record annual high.
 *  This year, we are about to hit 500,000 people crossing this jungle.
-*  The word is out that the DariÈn Gap is this treacherous pathway to the United States.
+*  The word is out that the Dari√©n Gap is this treacherous pathway to the United States.
 *  And you see large numbers of Ecuadorians, of people from China, people from Afghanistan
 *  taking this route and they are fleeing economic instability, political instability, conflict,
 *  war.
-*  It's not that they don't know that the DariÈn Gap is dangerous.
+*  It's not that they don't know that the Dari√©n Gap is dangerous.
 *  It's that many of them are making the calculation that the potential reward is worth the risk.
 *  Today's episode was produced by Sydney Harper and Carlos Prieto with help from Nina Feldman
 *  and Claire Tennis-Getter.